denismitr/lemon/README.md

 ```

 ### Insert several entries in a transaction
+tags can be provided as a third argument and will service as secondary index
 ```go
 err := db.Update(context.Background(), func(tx *lemon.Tx) error {
     if err := tx.Insert("item:8976", lemon.M{